Readit News logoReadit News

 Gethsemane commented on Using Pandoc and Typst to Produce PDFs imaginarytext.ca/posts/20... · Posted by u/bribri

-binarycoffee · 9 months ago
+binarycoffee · a year ago

 I can see why someone would prefer Typst over LaTeX when the source is written in Typst or LaTeX, but what are the advantages if your source document is in Markdown?
 Is there anything else beyond the (presumably) smaller install size of Typst?